Adult Intellectual & Developmental Disabilities: Autism

 - Nathan Dawthorne (Program Engagement Co-facilitator)

-- Alisha Walji (Health Care Facilitator)
+- Alisha Walji (Registered Nurse/Health Care Facilitator)

 - Jonathan Weiss (Psychology, York University)